 Death and Rebirth in a Southern City: Richmond’s Historic Cemeteries

-* to illustrate the rich information about the region’s past that these sites can convey as sources, and
+The project benefits from the efforts of hundreds of students, residents, officials, and volunteers, and it aims to illustrate the rich information about the region’s past that these sites can convey as sources.

 Hopefully it has the potential to speak to a national conversation about memorialization, race, and historic preservation.

 My background: I am a faculty member in the History Department at Virginia Commonwealth University.
 My first two books, Gothic Arches, Latin Crosses (2006) and Robert Morris’s Folly (2014), were published by the University of North Carolina Press and Yale University Press, respectively.
-I am currently shopping this manuscript around.